'Like distant cannons': How far shockwaves from Tonga eruption travelled

-The violent eruption of underwater volcano Hunga Tonga Hunga Ha'apai on Saturday was heard in New Zealand and picked up on backyard weather stations as far away as the UK and Italy.
+The violent eruption of underwater volcano Hunga Tonga Hunga Ha'apai on Saturday was heard in New Zealand and picked up as far away as the UK and Italy.
 What did people actually hear, and just how far did the shockwaves travel?
 We ask the experts.

 Brian Hamilton heard what sounded like the booming of distant cannons from his rural Awhitu home in southwest Auckland.